You are here

 The Educator Development Unit serves to support educators in their preservice preparation, early career induction and mentoring as well as their career-long professional development.
 This team works with districts to ensure high quality educator development experiences including induction, mentoring, support and networking.

-Educator Development also oversees the implementation of new educator endorsements and implementation of educator recruitment strategies for our educator preparation pathways.
+Educator Development also oversees the implementation of new educator endorsements and educator recruitment strategies for educator preparation pathways, including the administration of relevant grant programs.

 - back to the top -